 Sit with this question for a moment.
 The statement “tidying up is not a priority for me right now” may be 100% true.
 That’s just life.
 Some things are simply more important.
 Therefore, it’s also important for you to avoid judging yourself or your progress prematurely.

-10. How much time can I dedicate moving forward to tidying?
+10. Moving forward, how much time can I dedicate to tidying?

 If your answer to Question 9 was “yes” it’s time to acknowledge the amount of time you’re willing to make in your schedule to tidy up.
 Practice defensive calendaring.
 Delete, diminish, or delegate existing items on your to-do list to reengage your self-care.
 These short-term adjustments will make things easier for your life in the long-term.